TAsUjxnMIL/InfluxDB_Projekt/README.md

 To run the code in the repository PLEASE use the data within Time_Series_Corona_Data!

 The project mainly deals with interacting with the `influx database`.
 Basic operations like write, read from the database are used.
-After reading the data is shown to the user either as a terminal output or as a plot.
+After reading, the data is shown to the user either as a terminal output or as a plot.

 This project is written in `Python 3.8.5 64-bit ('base': conda)`.
 The database which is used is the `InfluxDB version: 1.8.4`